NLnetLabs/routinator/doc/manual/source/data-processing.rst

 """""""""""""

 If an RRDP endpoint is unavailable but it has worked in the past, Routinator will assume this is a transient problem.
-It will retry using RRDP for up to 60 minutes since the last successful update, during which it will rely on the locally cached data for this repository.
+What action is taken is determined by the :option:`--rrdp-fallback` option.
+The default policy is *stale*.
+This means Routinator will retry using RRDP for up to 60 minutes since the last successful update, during which it will rely on the locally cached data for this repository.
 After this time, Routinator will try to use rsync to fetch the data instead.
 To spread out load on the rsync server, the exact moment fallback happens is picked randomly between the refresh time and the :option:`--rrdp-fallback-time` value.
 If rsync communication is unsuccessful too, the local cache is used until the objects go stale and ultimately expire.

+Another policy for :option:`--rrdp-fallback` is *never*.
+This means that rsync is never tried for a CA that advertises the availability of RRDP.
+Lastly, the policy *new* means that rsync is tried if an update via RRDP fails and there is no local copy of the RRDP repository at all.
+In other words, an update via RRDP has never succeeded for the repository.
+Choosing this policy allows a repository operator some leeway when first enabling RRDP support.

 .. versionadded:: 0.9.0

+.. versionchanged:: 0.12.0
+   The :option:`--rrdp-fallback` option

 Update Interval
 """""""""""""""